 I'm all about anything tangy or pickled, and I think these are such a great addition to a holiday party.
 They're so light and bright and a perfect complement to the heavier dishes that we have this time of year.
-They take literally 15 minutes to make and can hang out in the fridge for several days, so the ease-factor is huge here too given how crazy busy we are this time of year.
+I like having them as part of an appetizer spread with some pimento cheese or buffalo chicken dip; they're vegan and gluten free so everyone can enjoy them.

 First, bring the water and vinegar to a boil and cut the mushrooms into bite-sized pieces.
-I left smaller mushrooms whole and cut the rest into halves or quarters so they were all about the same size.
+I leave smaller mushrooms whole and cut the rest into halves or quarters so they are all about the same size.

 When the marinade is done, add the warm mushrooms to the bowl and stir to combine.